 The Company provides retirement, health and other benefits as an additional incentive to retain employees.
-The Company maintains a defined contribution 401(k) plan that allows employees to make plan contributions on a pre-tax basis and currently contributes an additional profit sharing contribution on behalf of each employee, the amount of which is dependent upon years of service and compensation levels, which amount is subject to change from year to year.
+The Company maintains a defined contribution 401(k) plan that allows employees to make plan contributions on a pre-tax basis and currently contributes an additional profit sharing contribution on behalf of each employee.
+Profit sharing contributions are allocated to all employees who meet certain minimum service requirements, based on a percentage of total compensation, which amount is subject to change from year to year.
 Although Executive Officers are eligible to participate in the 401(k) plan, they have been prevented from participating at the same level as non-executives, due to the rules under Section 401(a)(17) of the Code which dictate the application of an annual limitation on contributions.